dyoseloff/dyoseloff.github.io/about.md

 ![map](/assets/me4.jpg)

-Born and raised in Los Angeles, I chose to travel east for a college experience with dramatic seasons.
-I expect to finish my BA in Mathematics and Statistics at Boston University in May 2017.
+I was born and raised in Los Angeles but chose to go to the east coast for college.
+In May 2017 I received a BA in Mathematics with a focus in Statistics from Boston University.

-A long time passion of mine is astronomy which all started with Carl Sagan’s Cosmos.
-This prompted me to take an introductory astronomy course my first semester which ultimately led to my interest in math and statistics.
-I’m also a member of the Boston University Astronomical Society and was even able to get away from the city to go star gazing in rural Massachusetts with the club.
+One of my hobbies is an interest in astronomy.
+This prompted me to take an introductory astronomy course my first semester at BU, which ultimately led to my interest in math and statistics.
+I was also a member of the Boston University Astronomical Society and was even able to get away from the city to go star gazing in rural Massachusetts with the club.

-I’ve enjoyed taking semester long sport classes offered at the university gym for the past few years as fun breaks to my schedule.
-My go-to sport is racquetball which I’ve been playing since high school.
-For variety, I’ve also enjoyed learning tennis, yoga, kickboxing, and salsa dancing.
+Another one of my hobbies is racquetball which I've been playing since high school.
+I continued to play at school by taking sport classes.
+During my four years at school I also enjoyed classes learning tennis, yoga, kickboxing, and salsa dancing.

-Self-improvement is something I’m always working on, and to me traveling is the most exciting way to push those personal boundaries.
-I took this to heart immediately after finishing high school by continuing to study French in Paris during a 6-week immersion program at the American University of Paris.
-Afterwards, I expanded my horizons further by becoming an Au Pair in Rome for three months.
-Shortly after beginning at Boston University, I studied abroad in London with an intensive program through the College of General Studies.
+One of my favorite hobby is to travel.
+To me traveling is the most exciting way to push personal boundaries.
+After finishing high school, I was fortunate enough to have the opportunity to continue studying French in Paris during a 6-week immersion program at the American University of Paris.
+Afterwards, while most of my peers were beginning college I worked as an Au Pair in Rome for three months.
+The Boston University College of General Studies program I was accepted into commenced in the spring so it gave me the time in the fall to enjoy my Au Pair experience.
+The program also offered a summer semester abroad in London with an intensive curriculum.

-This all leads me to a new adventure starting a career in data science in the Salt Lake City area.
+Following graduation, I relocated to the Salt Lake City area to begin a career in the field of my greatest hobby, statistics.